 We take ketchup (or catsup, if you prefer) for granted - it is everywhere and Americans use it in almost everything.
 Some even put it on scrambled eggs.
 So maybe you wondered if homemade ketchup taste any different or better?
 And if you have a mountain of homegrown tomatoes that are going to waste, here's your chance to make your own ketchup and customize to your own taste!
 Need a low-salt diet?
 Skip the salt!
+Want a low or no sugar ketch?
+You can skip the sugar!
 Want a spicy ketchup?
 Add some Tabasco or chilies.
 Making and canning your own ketchup is something families remember years later.
 No store bought ketchup compares with the taste of that made from your own tomatoes from your garden or fresh-picked from a local farm!
 In the middle of the winter, you can pour the ketchup on your food and taste the summer flavor of fresh tomatoes.

 Here's how to do it, in easy steps and completely illustrated.
 This method is easy, ANYONE can do this; but it IS time consuming - I will warn you of that!
 And it is more complicated than spaghetti sauce, so I'd recommend trying that first.
 Using a crockpot to cook the tomatoes down really helps save time, though!!
 It's a great thing to do with your kids!

 Note: I've modified this recipe to tone down the spice, so it gives it a more tomato-ey flavor.
 If you want the spicier recipe, click here!

 If you want an easier version of this recipe - almost identical ingredients, just different preparation, see this page for ketchup using your blender.